 If you opt out of the L G P S with three or more months’ membership and before completing the two years vesting period, you can usually take a refund of your contributions (less an adjustment for tax) or transfer out your pension to another scheme.

 If you opt out of the L G P S after meeting the two years vesting period, you will have deferred benefits in the Scheme.
 You will generally have the same options as anyone leaving their job before retirement, except you cannot take your deferred benefits unless you have left your job.
-If you re-join the Scheme you will not be permitted to join your deferred benefit with the pension account that will be created when you re-join the Scheme.
+If you re-join the Scheme, you will not be permitted to join your deferred benefit with the pension account that will be created when you re-join the Scheme.
 Instead, you will have two separate sets of pension benefits.

 If you opt out, you can opt back into the Scheme at any time before age 75, provided you are eligible to join the Scheme.